 Adjustment of Status

-We Can Advocate On Your Behalf In An Adjustment Of Status Petition
+We Can Advocate On Your Behalf in an Adjustment Of Status Petition

-There are a number of advantages to living and staying in the United States during the green card application process.
-Adjustment of status is a procedure that allows eligible individuals who were born outside of the U.S., but who are currently living in the U.S., to stay in the country and become a lawful permanent resident (LPR).
+Adjustment of status is a procedure that allows eligible individuals who were born outside of the U.S. but who are currently living in the U.S. to stay in the country and become a lawful permanent resident (LPR).

 To apply for adjustment to permanent resident status, you must have entered the country legally.
 There are a few exceptions to this, including a provision that protects physically abused family members.
 The immigration attorneys at Henry & Grogan in Philadelphia can provide more details.
+Speak with an adjustment of status lawyer today and experience the advantages of living and staying in the United States during the green card application process.

 It’s A Complex Process — Don’t Go It Alone